lumarama/foreachi/src/clean-code/good-name-please.md

     user.lastName = "Anderson";
     user.birthDate = Date.fromString("March 11, 1962");

-Much better!
+Now it's much better!
 Isn't it?

 ## Scope and Context

 When naming your classes, functions or variables you should always think about the scope, in which they are going to be used.
-I'm talking about any scope: module, package, namespace, file, class, function, code block...
+I'm talking about these scopes: module, package, namespace, file, class, function, code block...

 Imagine we need a class to describe an action.
 Each action has action taken details and information about the user who made it.
 Here it is: